KITTENTHEIII/WINDots/README.md

 2. In case it tells you to manually edit something it is recommended to read the manual installation guide.

+3. Open the terminal settings and select `Powershell 7` as the default profile and select `Terminal` for the default terminal application.

 # Manual installation

 1. Install fastfetch: `winget install fastfetch`